icme/cme193/web/index.md

 # Course description

-This short course runs for four weeks of the quarter (starting 10/2) and is offered each quarter during the academic year.
-It is recommended for people who have programming experience who want to learn scientific programming and data science tools in Python.

-Lectures will be interactive using [Jupyter Notebooks](http://jupyter.org/) with a focus on learning by example, and assignments will be application-driven.
+This course is recommended for students who are familiar with programming at least at the level of CS106A and want to translate their programming knowledge to Python with the goal of becoming proficient in the scientific computing and data science stack.
+Lectures will be interactive with a focus on real world applications of scientific computing.
+Technologies covered include Numpy, SciPy, Pandas, Scikit-learn, and others.
+Topics will be chosen from Linear Algebra, Optimization, Machine Learning, and Data Science.
+Prior knowledge of programming will be assumed, and some familiarity with Python is helpful, but not mandatory.

 ## Course information

 CME 193 - Introduction to Scientific Python - Fall 2018
 - Location: [420-040](https://campus-map.stanford.edu/?srch=420-040)
-- Times: Tue, Thurs 10:30 AM - 11:50 AM
+- Time: Tu/Th 10:30 AM - 11:50 AM
+- Units: 1
+- Grading: Credit/No-Credit
 - **SURVEY, PLEASE TAKE** ([link](http://goo.gl/forms/ggfdEUYxQL))

 Instructor: